SciPyCourse2022/notes/12_organizing/12_organizing.md

         - use the diff to help you describe the changes you made and write your commit message
         - convention is to capitalize first word, start with a verb (Add, Fix, Change, etc.), end without a period
         - e.g. `Add filename.txt` or `Fix roundoff error`
-    - commit early and often, in small logical chunks
+    - commit early and often, in small logical sets of changes (chunks)
-        - chunks are not necessarily files, but subsets of files, maybe multiple subsets across multiple files
+        - chunks don't have to be all the changes you've made to each file, but can be subsets of changes of each file, or maybe multiple subsets across multiple files

 - `git log`
     - each commit has an long hexadecimal ID, like `f7e6501a935cf7214389372af84d51e3c6e9988e`